azusapacificuniversity/Use-Fluentd/README.md

 ## Installing Fluentd
 In order to properly run the Install-Fluentd module, Powershell 5.1 must be [installed](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/setup/install-configure?view=powershell-7).
-Now we can start can install the module through Powershell Gallery
+Now we can start can install the module through Powershell Gallery.
 1. In Powershell run this command to install the necessary modules
 > `Install-Module -Name Use-Fluentd`
 2. Import the module into your session